mweagle/blog/content/posts/papers/Resilience is a Verb/index.md

 ## TL;DR

 This is a very readable paper on resilience engineering.
 At a high level, Woods' proposal is that resilience is better thought of in terms of a system's potential capacity, rather than a state to be achieved.
 Adaptive capacity is "the potential for adjusting patterns of activities to handle future changes in the kinds of events, opportunities and disruptions experienced."
+Systems run in degraded modes, full of SNAFUs, and sustained by the adaptive responses of people (SNAFU Catchers).

 ## Summary